 Music is often one of the main pillars in any counterculture movement, and that was certainly true for hippies.
 They also grew their hair long as a symbolic act of rebellion, nonconformity, and embracing of nature.

 Forman's fun adaptation resists the cheesy in favor of a rocking 1960s memoir.
 What better way to express one's freeness than through music?

 6. Dazed and Confused (1993)

 Dazed and Confused features long-haired misfits cruising through Texas in 1976.
-They might not be taking mushrooms naked in a field at Woodstock, but this laid-back gang of teens still embodies the attitudes of a hippie.
+They might not be taking mushrooms while naked in a field at Woodstock, but this laid-back gang of teens still embodies the same iconic attitudes of the hippies.

 5. Almost Famous (2000)